DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

   - Multiple European titles.
   - The only person to win World Championships in five different decades.

-He often shares insights with younger competitors, from mental focus to fundamentals like gun fit and follow-through[54][55].
+He often shares insights with younger competitors, from mental focus to fundamentals like gun fit and follow-through.
 He has also focused on coaching and producing instructional content.

 ##### 3.1.6.2 Relationship with Perazzi & Equipment